couchbase/cbft/docs/dev-guide/index-definitions.md

 from different datasources, such as a "product-catalog-index", "customer-index", "employee-index", "intranet-docs-index".

-You can then have a single alias that points to all the above target indexes so that applications can query just a single endpoint (the index alias).
+You can then have a single index alias that points to all the above target indexes so that applications can query just a single endpoint (the index alias).

 # Source types